vivaansinghvi07/advent-of-code/README.md

 # advent-of-code
 Solutions for the Advent of Code!
+Trying to solve it in as little code as possible.